Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/data-objects.md

 These references from the model structures will serve a dual purpose.

-On the one hand, all parameters from these structures combined will form a set of data properties for the data object, which will be grouped by parameter name, so it’s important that parameters with the same name have the same type in different structures.
+On the one hand, all parameters from these structures combined will form a set of data properties for the data object, which will be grouped by parameter name, so parameters with the same name **must have the same type** in different structures.

-On the other hand, the operations that those structures participate in as input or output will determine which service call methods will be generated on those data objects, and whether the object’s properties will feed into the input and/or will be populated from the output of those service calls.
+On the other hand, the operations that those structures participate in as input or output will determine which service call methods will be generated on those data objects and whether the object’s properties will feed into the input and/or will be populated from the output of those service calls.

 :::tip
 Oftentimes, input structures for REST-compliant operations will consist of some key fields (which will go into the URL parameters), and the actual data in a separate child structure (which will go into the body of the request).

-In such cases, it is important to add both the main input structure, and the child structure to the data object, to ensure that the service call method is generated correctly on the data object.
+In such cases, it is important to add both the main input structure and the child structure to the data object, to ensure that the service call method is generated correctly on the data object.
 :::

 ### Properties

 The XomegaJS data properties that are used on the generated data objects are determined based on the configuration of their types in the model.
-The types usually inherit such configurations from their base types, but can override the data properties to use as needed.
+The types usually inherit such configurations from their base types but can override the data properties to use as needed.

 You need to specify the property's TypeScript class and module on the `xfk:property` element under the `config` element of the type, i.e. the same element as the one used for specifying Xomega Framework properties, as illustrated below.